cliveb/cliveb.github.io/about.md

 permalink: /about/
 ---

-Expertise: Product development and product managemnt.
-Highly skilled in software engineering.
+Expertise: Product development and product management.

 ### Contact me